New Jersey Workers' Compensation Attorneys

-Can I Sue a Third Party for My Workplace Injury?
+Can I Sue a Third Party for My Workplace Injury in New Jersey?

 The NJ workers' comp attorneys at Levinson Axelrod, P.A. can help you determine if you qualify for a third-party case, as we have experience pursuing workers’ comp claims and civil lawsuits.